 For example: A home decor account could have multiple boards about garden design, bedroom decor, home renovation etc. but the Pinterest bots wouldn’t expect to also find boards about hair & make up.
 And while having multiple topics can help increase your views, it confuses the algorithm and does nothing towards increasing engagement with your content.

 Don’t worry about deleting old pins.
 This is a nightmare of a task that isn’t needed.
 Pinterest will learn that you’re no longer targeting those topics when you stop pinning about them.

 Consistency (and quality) over quantity is the key.
 Pinterest loves people who are regularly active on its platform.
 This means you need to be consistently pinning on their platform throughout the day.

-I currently recommend anywhere between 5-20 times a day depending on how much new content you publish, and do it consistently every day.
+How often you pin depends on how much new content you publish, pick what works for you (whether that’s 1x, 5x, 10x or anywhere in between) and do it consistently every day.
 Mass pinning in the evening twice a week won’t cut the butter with Pinterest.
 They want to see you adding new high quality content regularly for them to want to distribute your work.

 Ways to do this include;

 - Using Pinterest’s inbuilt scheduler.
-This lets you schedule up to 100 pins at a time but no more than 2 weeks ahead.
-If you pin 15 times a day, you can schedule 2 days ahead with this scheduler.
+This lets you schedule up to 100 pins at a time but no more than 4 weeks ahead.

 - Use Tailwind which is a premium scheduler that has more features than Pinterest’s inbuilt one.
-Using Tailwind to grow your Pinterest allows you to schedule hundreds of pins at a time, meaning you can spend 10 minutes a day and have your whole week mapped out for you!
+Using Tailwind to grow your Pinterest allows you to schedule hundreds of pins at a time, meaning you can spend 30 minutes a day and have your whole week (or month!) mapped out for you!